chaos-mesh/chaos-mesh/README.md

 ### Define chaos experiment config file

 The chaos experiement configuration is defined in a .yaml file.
-The following sample file (`pod-kill-example.yaml`) defines a chaos experiment to kill one tikv pod randomly:
+The following sample file (`pod-kill-example.yaml`) defines a chaos experiment to kill one tikv pod randomly every 60 seconds:

 ```yaml
 apiVersion: pingcap.com/v1alpha1